Avramovskak/Non_profit_organizations/README.md

   - **204 No Content:** Successfully deleted
   - **404 Not Found:** Campaign not found

-## Repeat Similar CRUD Operations for Donations, Donors, and Events
+## Repeat Similar CRUD Operations for Donations, Donors and Events

 ### Donations Endpoints
 - **POST /donations:** Create a new donation